MCP Server SDK Usage

 AJ-MCP automatically discovers, registers, and manages MCP features (tools, resources, and prompts) through annotation-based scanning.

-marked with @McpService
+marked with @McpService.

 @McpService